- Education and Science»

-Many of the symbols are for the purpose of "warding off the evil eye", a concept which was taken seriously in this part of the world.
+Many the symbols are for the purpose of "warding off the evil eye," a practice that was taken seriously in this part of the world.

 Tattoo and Carpet Symbols, Related

-Western observers reported that "the women of Baghdad stained their bosoms with figures of circles, half-moons, stars, in a bluish stamp".
-The "tattooed necks" of the Arab fellah (a peasant in Arab countries) mothers were remarked upon, as well.
-Women in a number of Middle East countries, but men are sometimes tattooed, too.
-Marsh Arabs of Iraq are one group that tattooed, including the men.
-When there was a mark on the tip of the nose it may have been that previous children had died and this was to protect the life of that child (in their estimation).
+Western observers reported that "the women of Baghdad stained their bosoms with figures of circles, half-moons, stars, in a bluish stamp."
+The "tattooed necks" of the Arab "fellah" (a peasant in Arab countries) mothers were remarked upon, as well.
+Men are sometimes tattooed, too, as in the Marsh Arabs of Iraq.

-Throughout the region is the concern about the malevolence contained in the gaze of the "evil eye", many designs of the tattoos used by those in North Africa and the Middle East are meant to divert the harm that is feared.
+Throughout the region is the concern about the malevolence contained in the gaze of the "evil eye."
+Many designs of the tattoos used by those in North Africa and the Middle East are meant to divert that harm.

-According to one source, "Arab tattooing is always blue in color, and the designs are geometrical" and photographs would seem to bear that out.
+According to one source, "Arab tattooing is always blue in color, and the designs are geometrical," and historical photographic evidence seem to bear that out.

 - Amel Tafsout - Articles & Resources

-Born in Algeria, Amel Tafsout is a Language Senior Lecturer, a dance anthropologist, a story teller, a singer and an accomplished well respected dancer and choreographer of North African Maghreb Dance
+Born in Algeria, Amel Tafsout is a Language Senior Lecturer, dance anthropologist, storyteller, singer, and an accomplished, well-respected dancer and choreographer of North African Maghreb Dance.

 A Fading Fashion

-This is different from the ceremonial and beautification of other cultures (notably India) which uses different designs and restricts them mainly to hands and feet.
+Because of Islamic prohibition of tattoos, many women of Morocco and other North african countries today continue their practice with .
+This is different from the ceremonial and beautification of other cultures (notably India) which uses different designs and restricts them mainly to hands and feet. temporary henna tattoos

 - Algeria: Behind the Aures Women's Tattoos | Pulitzer Center

-Article about the history of tattoos in Tattooing in North Africa, The Middle East and Balkans by tattoo expert Lars Krutak, Cultural Anthropologist and Technical Advisor to the Vanishing Tattoo
+The history of tattoos in North Africa, the Middle East, and Balkans by tattoo expert Lars Krutak, cultural anthropologist and technical advisor.